mohitpai/journey-optimizer.en/help/using/landing-pages/design-lp.md

         ![](../assets/lp_designer-form-subs-list.png)

     * **[!UICONTROL Channel (email)]**: The opt-in or opt-out applies to the whole channel.
-For example, if a profile that opts out has two email addresses, both addresses will be excluded from your communications.
+For example, if a profile that opts out has two email addresses, both addresses will be excluded from all your communications.

     * **[!UICONTROL Email entity]**: The opt-in or opt-out only applies to the email address that was used to access the landing page.
 For example, if a profile has two email addresses, only the one that was used to opt in will receive communications from your brand.